Here’s What You Should Know to Start a Business in the Agriculture Sector

 Paul Makube is the Senior Agricultural economist at FNB Agri-Business.
 (Image supplied)

 Makube says the setup costs are different according to sector and size and scale of operation.
 “Dairy and poultry for example are expensive.
-To set-up it’s R4-million per unit.
+To set up it’s R4 million per unit.
 This includes housing and equipment.
-With piggerys, for example, there are machines involved.
+With piggeries, for example, there are machines involved.

 “Primary processing is more prohibited, because of the technology involved, so it’s more expensive,” says Makube.
 He adds that it’s expensive because you have to rely on getting the parts from the primary supplier to get the parts to the machinery.

-Makube does not give the costs to farm nuts and fruit, but he says the costs are huge. “(You need) several hectares of trees.
-The cost is huge in terms of cost of land where you must plant.
+Makube does not give the costs of farming nuts and fruit, but he says the costs are huge. “(You need) several hectares of trees.
+The cost is huge in terms of the cost of land where you must plant.
 Plus, the income streams come in three or four years later.

 “Strawberries, for example, have a high value cost, because you have to maintain it, have cooling technologies, which can be challenging.”